tuohybuoy/BI_Guardrails_Project/README.md

 ### The [University of Illinois GPA Dataset](https://github.com/wadefagen/datasets/tree/master/gpa)

-As mentioned above, the data summarizes grades awarded at the [Champaign-Urbana campus of the University of Illinois](https://www.illinois.edu/) from spring semester 2010 through summer 2020.
+As mentioned above, the data summarizes grades awarded at the [Champaign-Urbana campus of the University of Illinois](https://www.illinois.edu/) from spring semester 2010 through spring 2021.
 Grades are summarized by semester, course, and primary instructor name.

 This dataset was provided to meet a number of FOIA requests.
 It includes grades from courses of more than 20 students where not all students earned the same grade.
 Smaller courses and uniformly-graded courses were excluded for privacy reasons.

-The current dataset contains 3,059,641 grades awarded over eleven years in 5,509 unique courses and 163 subjects.
-These courses were taught by 7,990 unique instructors (unique by name).
+The current dataset contains 3,383,346 grades awarded over 12 years in 5,826 unique courses and 166 subjects.
+These courses were taught by 8,425 unique instructors (unique by name).

-By year, grade totals range from 152,303 (2012) to 414,919 (2011).
-Note that the grade counts for the following semesters are much larger or smaller than the counts in neighboring semesters: Summer 2011, Spring 2012, Summer 2015 and Summer 2016.
+By year, grade totals range from 148,352 (2021) to 414,919 (2011).

+*Note:* the grade counts for the following semesters are much larger or smaller than the counts in neighboring semesters: Summer 2011, Spring 2012, Summer 2015, Summer 2016 and Winter 2020.
 Use caution when interpreting results from those semesters.
+In particular, Winter 2020 seems to be a duplicate of Summer 2020.

 For any single course in a semester, grade counts range from 21 to 2,403.

 Letter grades range from A+ to F, plus "W" for students who withdrew from a course after official drop deadline.

-Note: "Year" in the dataset refers to calendar year, not academic year.
+*Note:* "Year" in the dataset refers to calendar year, not academic year.
 At the UIUC campus, academic years begin in fall and end the following summer.

 ### The Interface